Santiago-HR/Skip-List/README.md

+SkipListSet
-SkipListSet (Skip List Implementation in Java)
+Skip List Implementation in Java

-This repository contains a generic Java implementation of a Skip List, exposed as a SkipListSet<T> that implements Java’s SortedSet<T> interface.
+This repository contains a generic Java implementation of a Skip List, exposed as SkipListSet<T> that implements Java’s SortedSet<T> interface.

-A skip list is a probabilistic, self-balancing data structure that maintains elements in sorted order while providing expected O(log n) time complexity for insertion, search, and deletion—similar in performance to balanced binary search trees, but often simpler to implement.
+A skip list is a probabilistic, self-balancing data structure that maintains elements in sorted order while providing expected O(log n) time complexity for insertion, search, and deletion—similar to balanced binary search trees, but often simpler to implement.

 📁 Repository Contents
 .